-- The grade point average (GPA) carried to the thousandth's place.
-This includes the pluses and minuses for all four years. - The number of honors/AP classes, and grades given their weighted value for all four years.
+- The grade point average (GPA) carried to the thousandth place.
+This includes the pluses and minuses for all four years. - The number of honors/AP classes, and grade given their weighted value for all four years.

 All classes recorded on the official transcript will be included in the calculations with the exception of classes using the Pass/No Pass option.
+Students who receive a W (Withdraw) or W/M (Withdraw/Medical) on their transcript for withdrawing from any semester or yearlong classes after the deadline will be ineligible for valedictorian or salutatorian designation.

 The top student will be the valedictorian and the second the salutatorian.
 Both will speak at the commencement ceremony.
 In the case of a tie, the two students will share the title and both will speak.